Chetham's School of Music: Beginnings

 The school is built on the site of Manchester Castle, a fortified manor house owned by the Grelleys after the Norman Conquest, at the confluence of the River Irwell and the River Irk.
 Medieval Manchester grew around the manor house and the parish church, which eventually became Manchester Cathedral.

 In the early 14th century, the de la Warre family acquired the land through marriage.
 Thomas de la Warre refounded the church as a collegiate church in 1421.
 De la Warre gave the site of his manor house for the construction of a college, where eight priests, four clerks and six lay choristers lived in the care of a warden.
 It is likely that building began between 1424 and 1429, and the main hall and cloister rooms finished by 1458.
 It remains the most complete building of its kind in the country, and at the time of its construction, was the second largest building in Manchester, surpassed only by the church.

 The college was dissolved during the English Reformation in 1547, and purchased by Edward Stanley, 3rd Earl of Derby.
 It was re-founded by Queen Mary, before Elizabeth I refounded it as 'Christ's College' in 1578.
 This arrangement lasted until the foundation of Manchester Cathedral in 1847.
 The college buildings remained the property of the Stanleys, and wardens (including the Elizabethan astronomer and mathematician John Dee) lived on the premises with their families and servants.
 During the English Civil War, the college was used as a gunpowder factory and a prison and was left damaged by powder, disused and overrun by pigs.
-Lord James Stanley, a Royalist, was executed in 1651, and Parliament confiscated his property, including the college.
+Lord James Stanley, a Cavalier, was executed in 1651, and Parliament confiscated his property, including the college.

 Humphrey Chetham

-Humphrey Chetham (1580–1653) was an unmarried and childless financier, philanthropist and cloth merchant from Manchester.
+Humphrey Chetham was an unmarried and childless financier, philanthropist and cloth merchant from Manchester.
 In the 1640s he provided money for the maintenance and education of fourteen poor boys from Manchester, six from Salford, and two from Droylsden.
 In March 1649 he wrote to the Earl of Derby about his intention to establish a school.
 He attempted unsuccessfully to acquire the buildings, which were "spoyld and ruin'd and become like a dunghill", to provide a hospital, school and library.
 In his will, Chetham left over £8,000 from his estate (which was worth about £14,000 in total) to establish a hospital school for 40 poor local boys, between the ages of six and ten and from "honest" families, who should be taught and cared for until they were 14.
 His executors obtained the lease of the college in 1654 to house both the school and library.